backstage/backstage/contrib/scripts/orphan-clean-up/README.md

 ## Overview

 The Orphan Clean Up script is a basic PowerShell script to delete orphaned entities in the catalog.
+This script also assumes that you do not have authentication setup for your Backstage API endpoints.

+_Warning:_ There is a risk of entities being orphaned (and being deleted by this script) in case of the location having problems and returning a 404 status code.
+This might lead to accidental deletion of entities until the processing loop has recreated the entity.

 ## Requirements